boolean-uk/csharp-api-cinema-challenge/README.md

 ### Tips
 - Beware of cyclical Json and Db Entities reference
-  - Use decorators to ignore model values to json ignore :
+  - Use decorators to ignore model values to json ignore
-  - You could create different Data Objects to avoid those dependencies Entity with cyclical dependance:
+  - You could create different Data Transfer Objects to avoid those dependencies Entity with cyclical dependance:
 ```json
 {